InformationServices/zabbix-template-meinberg-lantime-ng/README.md

 Currently there are LLD's configured for:

  * Fan (if installed) - Just the status (not available, error, ok)
- * Power supplies - Status of the power supply
+ * Power supplies - Status of the power supplies
  * Refclocks - Full status of the refclocks.
 This includes basic and extended status, type, use and others.
 The information differs based on refclock.

 ## Available Triggers